9bitbin/quizapp_module5/README.md

 // Homework Module 05 - Quiz App
 // BCS 371 - Mobile Application Development

 Welcome to the **Homework Module 5 Quiz App**!
-This fun and interactive quiz app comes with unique UI elements for each question, a splash screen with emojis, and more! 🎉
+This fun and interactive quiz app comes with unique UI elements for each question, a splash screen, and more! 🎉

 ## ✨ Features